SocAIty/FastTaskAPI/README.md

 ### Sending requests (and files) to the service with FastSDK

-FastSDK also natively support MediaFiles and for this reason it natively supports file up/downloads.
+FastSDK also supports MediaFiles and for this reason it natively supports file up/downloads.
 Once you have added the service in FastSDK you can call it like a python function
 ```
 mysdk = mySDK() # follow the fastSDK tutorial to set up correctly.